 What is a Content ID Claim?

-With many Content ID policies, your video will still be available on your channel on YouTube, but the content owner may choose to monetize and or track the video.
+With many Content ID policies, your video will still be available on your channel on YouTube for your viewers to watch, but the content owner may choose to monetize and/ or track the video.

 For tracked videos, your video will be unaffected.
-However, the content owner may track viewership statistics for your video to decide in the future what they would like to do.
-The content owner has the ability to take down a tracked video at any time.
-They can also decide to monetize it or leave it as is.
+However, the content owner may track viewership statistics for the video to decide in the future what they would like to do.
+The copyright owner can change their usage policy anytime.

 If you've already disputed a Content ID match and believe that the content owner erroneously upheld the claim, you may be able to appeal the decision.
 More information can be found here: https://support.google.com/youtube/answer/2770411?hl=en

-Please be aware that we are not able to assist you in retracting any third party claims or notices from any channel.
+IMPORTANT: Please be aware that we are not able to assist you in retracting any third party claims or notices from any channel.
 We strongly recommend all partners to refrain from uploading material that is not theirs.
-If a Content ID claim is severe enough, you may receive a copyright strike.
+If a Content ID Claim is severe enough, it maz affect your good account standing or you may receive a copyright strike.
 If numerous copyright strikes are placed on your YouTube Channel, it could jeopardize your YouTube Account, and your network partnership.
 We hope this information will help you avoid that.